JoshStrobl/I-Support-Jolla/README.md

 This project leverages CodeUtils for development and adopts the CodeUtils Usage Spec.
 To learn how to contribute to this project and set up CodeUtils, read [here](https://github.com/StroblIndustries/CodeUtils/blob/master/CodeUtils-Usage-Spec.md).

+You can also assist with translating by pinging [@JoshStrobl](https://twitter.com/JoshStrobl) on Twitter for access to our [Transifex](https://www.transifex.com/i-support-jolla/website-51/) translations!

 ## TODO ##

 1. Favicon maybe?
 Designers welcome.